neoforged/governance/removal.md

 1. "Maintainers" or "Maintainer team" refers to the Maintainers team defined in [the core governance document](/core.md).
 1. "Moderators" or "Moderator team" refers to the Moderators team defined in the [the core governance document](/core.md).
 1. "Steering Council" refers to the Steering Council defined in the [the core governance document](/core.md).
-1. A "Team" when unqualified refers to either the Maintainers, the Moderators, or the Steering Council.
+1. A "Team" when unqualified, refers to either the Maintainers, the Moderators, or the Steering Council.
 1. A "Member" is a person who is part of the NeoForged Team or one of the Teams, as the context may determine.
 1. A "removal call" is the initial message by a Member to initiate the removal of another Member, as defined below.
 1. The "removal proceedings" refers to the discussion, voting, and other attached processes related to the removal of a Member, as initiated by a removal call.